 - Susceptibility to infection

 - Meconium aspiration.
-These are breathing problems caused by the newborn inhaling its first stool, which can be prematurely expelled during a stressful labor, instead of after birth.
+These are breathing problems caused by the newborn inhaling its first stool, which can be prematurely expelled during stressful labor, instead of after birth.

 - Low Apgar scores.
 Apgar tests evaluate a newborn’s health and assess its need for specialized care.